futres/futres_website/content/publish.md

 <b>E.B.
 Davis</b>.
 2019.
 Keeping your data alive with harmonized repositories.
 Western Association of Vertebrate Paleontology, Keynote presentation, Eugene OR.

 ## Publications
 (21) Saarinen, J., Cirilli, O., Meshida, K., Strani, F., and Bernor, R.L.
-In revision.
-Testing equid body mass estiamte equations on modern zebras - with implications to understanding the relationship of body size, diet, and habitats of <i>Equus</i> in the Pleistocene of Europe.
-Frontiers in Ecology and Evolution.
+2021. <a href="https://www.frontiersin.org/articles/10.3389/fevo.2021.622412/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Ecology_and_Evolution&id=622412">Testing equid body mass estiamte equations on modern zebras - with implications to understanding the relationship of body size, diet, and habitats of <i>Equus</i> in the Pleistocene of Europe.</a> Frontiers in Ecology and Evolution. <a href="https://doi.org/10.3389/fevo.2021.622412">doi:10.3389/fevo/2021</a>

 (20) Cherin, M., Cirilli, O., Azzará, B., Bernor, R.L.
 Published online. <a href="http://paleoitalia.org/archives/bollettino-spi/113/published-online-novembre-2020/"><i>Equus stenonis</i> (Equidae, Mammalia) from the Early Pleistocene of Pantalla (Italy) and the dispersion of stenonine horses in Europe</a>.
 Bollettino della Società Paleontologica Italiana.
 53(3): 1-8.